scorpido74/azure-docs.nl-nl/articles/active-directory/hybrid/reference-connect-adsynctools.md

 ### <a name="parameters"></a>PARAMETERS

 #### <a name="-user"></a>-User
-Doelgebruiker in AD om Consistentie Guid in te stellen
+Doel gebruiker in AD om ConsistencyGuid in te stellen

 ```yaml
 Type: Object